orkunkaraduman/perl5-virtualenv/README.md

 mainly CPAN and cpanminus, CPANPLUS and etc. And also building a great package manager requires huge community support.
 So, PiV is deprecated in version 2.xx.

-You should uninstall when upgrading from v1.xx.
-Like **cpanm -U App::Virtualenv**
+You should uninstall previous version before upgrading from v1.xx.
+Like: **cpanm -U App::Virtualenv; cpanm -U App::Virtualenv;**

 See also: [App::Virtualenv 1.13](https://metacpan.org/release/ORKUN/App-Virtualenv-1.13)